dreamcatcher-tech/network/Inbox/2024-04-23 1139 home chain format.md

 Asking to provision home automatically does the sync for you, as a new user.

 Should session chain be set by system as to what it will be for all users ?

+Pierce would only check valid signing keys based on homechain, and not any other validity of action.
+Pierce entering a session chain is authenticated, everything else is done in chainland.